-Pay Protection Policy
+Appendix 3 - Pay Protection Policy

-- 1. Where an employee suffers a financial loss by accepting a post on a lower grade than their current post, pay protection will apply.
+- 1. Where an employee suffers a financial loss by accepting a post on a lower grade than their current post, pay protection will apply, provided the drop in grade is no more than 2 grades.
 Pay protection is for a period of one year.
-During the one year period only, the employee will receive their former salary; however there will be no entitlement to the annual pay award. - 2.
+This does not apply to reduction in the number of hours worked.
+During the one year period only, the employee will receive their former salary; however there will be no entitlement to the annual pay award or any incremental progression.
+The London Weighting applicable will be in accordance with the 1999 local agreement or any subsequent agreement made by the Council.
+The 1999 agreement would mean that where Inner London Weighting is paid this would be frozen where any new employment contract is entered into until this reaches the equivalent of the Outer London Weighting. - 2.
 Pay Protection applies to all staff who have been given notice of redundancy and have found redeployment or for those who have been offered suitable alternative employment due to organisational change. - 3.
-The protection period begins from the date immediately following successful completion of the four week trial period.
-If the trial period is extended, the protection will begin on the 5th week.
-If however, the trial period begins or continues after the previous contract has been terminated, protection will apply from the start of the new post. - 4.
-When the protected period has ended, the salary will be revised immediately and paid in accordance with the salary grade on appointment and which protection was given. - 5.
+When the protected period has ended, the salary will be revised immediately and paid in accordance with the salary grade on appointment and which protection was given.
+No other allowances or payments, which are not relevant to the new appointment, will continue to be paid beyond the pay protection period. - 4.
 Protection of salary will cease when: - the protection period has ended - the salary of the new post reaches or overtakes the protected salary - If an employee applies voluntarily for, and is appointed to, another position within the authority, where the salary is lower than that protected